Destruction Construct

 Artist Bio

-Thoroughly contemporary in style, my jewellery designs reflect a love of pure shape and form, appealing to those with a minimalist aesthetic.
-My ideas might look abstract but the inspiration is all around us, with a particular appreciation for architecture and engineering.
-Taking a studied, almost mathematical approach.
-I reduce forms to a balanced, geometric shape.
+Thoroughly contemporary in style, Céline’s jewellery designs reflect a love of pure shape and form, appealing to those with a minimalist aesthetic.
+Her ideas might look abstract but the inspiration is all around us, with a particular appreciation for architecture and engineering.
+Taking a studied, almost mathematical approach, she reduces forms to a balanced, geometric shape.
 The finished result is jewellery with a highly individual appearance.
 A favoured way of working is to design a link that lends itself to necklaces, pendants, bracelets, earrings, and cufflinks. rings and brooches.
-I enjoy solving problems of how to connect, link, pin, and hang.
-I make my jewellery for retail, exhibition, and commission.
-I love working with a client to design a piece from conception to finish.
+Céline enjoys solving problems of how to connect, link, pin, and hang, and working with clients to design a piece from conception to finish.